 Data Protection Officer -

 Mid Devon District Council consult the Parish Council on all planning applications submitted within the Parish.
 However, the final decision as to whether or not permission is granted lies with the district council.
 Any individual may make a comment to the district council regarding a planning application.

-Click here for the Mid Devon District Council weekly list of planning applications.
+Mid Devon District Council weekly planning applications

 See the links below for help when commenting on a planning application: